emzola/bugtracker/README.md

 # Issues Tracker API Backend

-Welcome to the Issues Tracker API Backend repository!
-This API is designed to help you manage and track issues in your organization.
+The Issues Tracker API Backend is designed to help you manage and track issues in your organization.
 It comes with role-based access control, allowing administrators, managers, and employees to have different levels of access and permissions.

 ## Table of Contents
 - [Features](#features)